 12. Mac Miller - "God Is Fair, Sexy Nasty" ft.
 Kendrick Lamar

-When Mac Miller announced a Kendrick Lamar feature on his new album The Divine Feminine, listeners justifiably expected an all out lyrical showcase.
+When Mac Miller announced a Kendrick Lamar feature on his new album The Divine Feminine, listeners justifiably expected an all-out lyrical showcase.
 That is not what they received.
-The song is still incredible, however, and the only reason it ranks so low is because of the sheer minimalism of Kendrick’s appearance, as appropriate as it may feel.
+The song is still incredible, however, and the only reason it ranks so low is that of the sheer minimalism of Kendrick’s appearance, as appropriate as it may feel.
 Kendrick adds more vibe than content to this track and is a rare occurrence of a feature taking a sharp left turn for the better.